AmishaSomaiya/MLOps_1/README.md

-### MLOps using Dockers, Flask, Postman, Github Actions and Heroku
+### MLOps : Machine Learning Model Deployment to Cloud using Dockers, Github Actions and Heroku
+### Post API testing using Flask and Postman

 ### Software and Tools Requirements